After hectic parleys, how Pramod Sawant was chosen as Goa CM

 Sawant said his party BJP has given him a big responsibility.

-Talking to reporters, Sawant credited Parrikar, who died Sunday after battling pancreatic cancer, for brining him into politics.
+Talking to reporters, Sawant credited Parrikar, who died on Sunday after battling pancreatic cancer, for brining him into politics.

-After a stalemate following a series of meetings with the allies, he BJP managed to break the deadlock, offering them their pound of flesh, by accepting the key demand for deputy CM's posts.
+After a stalemate following a series of meetings with the allies, the BJP managed to break the deadlock, offering them their pound of flesh, by accepting the key demand for deputy CM's posts.

 There was no such arrangement (Dy CM post) in place when Parrikar was the CM.